scf4/lyricist/README.md

 lyricist.artist(2, { page: 2, per_page: 50 }, function(err, artist) { ... });
 ```
 `artist()` will **not** fetch lyrics.
 Lyricist scrapes the Genius.com website for lyrics and this would result in too many concurrent page requests.

+## Warning ⚠️
+Take care when fetching lyrics.
+Use caching and rate-limit your app's requests as much as possible.